conda-forge/conda-forge.github.io/docs/tutorials/building-locally.md

 Normally, the script would ask you to choose a configuration to build at this point.
 However, pure Python packages such as `xmltodict` have only one configuration, so the script proceeds immediately.
-It will pull the [conda-forge Docker image](link to the docker-images repo here), use it to provision all the build tools and then will build the package, while outputting the build process to the console.
+It will pull the [conda-forge Docker image](https://github.com/conda-forge/docker-images), use it to provision all the build tools and then will build the package, while outputting the build process to the console.

+Alternatively, for feedstocks having `conda_install_tool: pixi` in `conda-forge.yml`, you may use `pixi run build` instead.

 Near the end of the process, output validation will be performed and the packages produced will be printed as part of that, for example: